 Geographic Location Within Yiwu City

-District 5 is located along Chouzhou North Road, Yiwu City, Zhejiang Province.
 Yiwu Railway Station is approximately 10 kilometers away, around 20 minutes by taxi.
 Yiwu Airport is about 9 kilometers away, roughly 15 minutes by taxi.
-Taxis, DiDi, and city buses all connect directly to the market.
+Both connections make it straightforward for international buyers to land and move directly into sourcing.

 Main Entrances and Access Points